accujazz/homepage/content/_index.md

 ---

 I am interested in the processes that help understand customers needs,  build the right things for them and skip unnecessary.
-You can follow me on [Twitter](https://twitter.com/#!/accujazz), read the [blog](/posts) (in Russian), [send me an email](mailto:me@alexey.is) or direct message via Twitter.
+You can follow me on [Twitter](https://twitter.com/#!/accujazz), read the [blog](/posts) (mostly in Russian), [send me an email](mailto:me@alexey.is) or direct message via Twitter.

 ---